On my way out to my Aunt and Uncles to pick Shannon up, I had to pull over and take a few shots of the rime ice.

 The views from mile-long one way Skyline trail were beautiful.
 We gingerly walked around the ice-covered rock at Exclamation point.
 I have a video but wanted to get this post up and didn’t have time to edit it.
 I was surprised they’d close the steps on the Outcropping trail, but not the Skyline trail with the entire rock at Exclamation Point covered in ice.

 At Peregrine’s Point, we stopped to take a few photos.
 The mountain peak info sign said the waterfall we were seeing from there, was Rainbow Falls.
 I’ve been to a Rainbow Falls but pretty sure it can’t be the same one.
 I wish I’d taken a photo of that sign showing what we were looking at.
 I did remember to try using my cell phone with the case off placed below the lens for a reflection.
 That probably would’ve worked better with a to-the-edge screen or at least black instead of a white-edged phone.
-I also remembered to get out my generic lens ball.
-Thanks for holding it, Shannon.
-I didn’t share the pic of you on here because I didn’t ask first if it was ok?
+I also remembered to get out my lens sphere.
+Thanks for holding it, Shannon!

 In hindsight, Peregrine’s Point would’ve been a good place to turn around.
 The trail wasn’t bad at all, but it was more uphill without a rewarding end.
 We came to a large enough stream that the water would’ve been over our shoes.
 Did I mention it was chilly?